A project of the Partnership for a New American Economy

 Top countries of origin

 This kind of legislation is all the more important in Utah, a state that has seen its foreign-born population jump by almost 50 percent between 2000 and 2013.
 Today, according to the American Community Survey, in 2013 more than 8 percent of Utah’s population is foreign-born, or over 230,000 residents.
-The largest groups are from Canada, El Salvador, and Mexico.
+The largest groups are from Mexico, Canada, and China.
 Mexicans in particular constitute a large community in Utah and they contribute heavily to the state’s economy.
 According to a study by the University of Utah, Mexican immigrants there have more than $1 billion in purchasing power and pay millions in taxes.

 Immigrant students in Utah also contribute to critical Science, Technology, Engineering, and Math, or STEM fields.
 Between 2008 and 2018, STEM industries are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For a state like Utah, fixing the US immigration system so that it is easier for students trained in America to remain in the country after graduation will be critical: in 2009, 29 percent of the students earning Master’s or PhDs in STEM fields from the state’s research-intensive universities were foreign-born.
+For a state like Utah, fixing the US immigration system so that it is easier for students trained in America to remain in the country after graduation will be critical.
+In 2013, 29 percent of the students earning Master’s or PhDs in STEM fields from the state’s research-intensive universities were foreign-born.
 More than half of the students earning engineering PhDs in the state in recent years were also noncitizens.